About Alan |

 Within a year, I began a non-stop, twenty-five year television run, writing sitcoms such as "Mork and Mindy," "Angie," "Family Matters," "Step by Step, "The Nanny," and "Married With Children."
 I wrote TV movies, several you may have seen, and feature films, which no one will ever see.

 It was great, it was lucrative, but somewhere along the line I lost that rush.
 I desperately wanted it back.
 I had continued to write an occasional magazine article but it wasn't enough.
 I longed to return to my first love, writing prose, seeing my words in print, fulltime.
 In 1999, I took the plunge and I began writing books.
 I've never looked back.
 In fact, I savor every moment and every writing day is a new adventure.
-So scroll through my website, check out the books, read an excerpt, and contact me.
+So scroll through my website, check out the books, read an excerpt, listen to my podcast interview, and contact me.
 I'd love to hear from you. |